Juliolloret/MACS/README.md

 9. **Observer Review:** The `ObserverAgent` scans all agent outputs and flags any errors.
 10. **Output:** All results are saved in structured subfolders in the project output directory.

-Workflow configuration is managed via config.json.
-Users can alter the agent order, prompts, and models without touching code.
 ---

 ## Configuration